Chicken thighs and potatoes, poached in a white wine broth with herbs and a hint of lemon.

 6. Preheat the broiler to high.
 Transfer the chicken thighs to a sheet pan lined with foil, reserving the juices that have accumulated on the plate and adding them to the broth.
 Broil the chicken thighs until the skin is lightly browned and crisped, about 5-10 minutes total.
 During this time, keep a close eye on the chicken, shifting the pieces around and briefly turning them over as needed to lightly brown the skin evenly all over.

 7. Skim the fat from the broth and return the broth to the pot, along with the reserved juices from the plate where the chicken rested.
 Bring the broth to a boil over medium-high heat.
 While the broth warms, dice the mushroom caps into small pieces, and then add them to the broth.
 Turn the heat to medium-low and simmer for 10 minutes with the lid off, until the mushrooms are soft.

 9. Taste the broth and add a pinch of salt if needed.
 When properly seasoned, remove from heat and stir in the heavy cream and lemon juice.

 8. When the chicken pieces are browned, add them to the pot along with the reserved potatoes, gently turning everything to coat with the sauce.
 Garnish with a sprig of sage and/or minced parsley and serve (perhaps with a nice baguette to dip into the sauce).

 Delicious served with this simple green bean recipe.

 Save the leftovers for soup!
 Shred or chop any leftover chicken into small pieces, then warm them up in the leftover broth along with a few potatoes for a nice chicken soup.
-Add some chopped greens such as spinach, Swiss chard or kale to your soup to make it a complete meal.
+Add some chopped greens such as spinach, Swiss chard or kale to your soup to make it a complete one-pot meal.